facebookresearch/diffq/README.md

 **Warning**: you must always wrap your model with `DistributedDataParallel` after having created the quantizer, otherwise the quantizer parameters won't be optimized!

+### TorchScript support

+At the moment the TorchScript support is experimental.
+We support saving the model with TorchScript to disk with optimal storage.
+Once loaded, the model is stored in FP32 in memory.
+We are working towards adding support for int8 in memory.
+See the `diffq.ts_export.export` function in the API.

 ## Examples